All Episodes

 I mean, the amount of force on this man's neck.

-Now, you're talking about, okay, it might have this delirium thing, but I think you're trying to thread a needle.
+Now, you're talking about, okay, if it might have this delirium thing, but I think you're trying to thread a needle.

 You can't thread here.

-Because, now, think about it.
+Because now, think about it.

-Does your training allow you to go for somebody's neck, or you train just the opposite, like Missy just said?
+Does your training allow you to go for somebody's neck or you train just the opposite, like Missy just said?

 Just a neck restraint, not a carotid at all.